natjng/natjng.github.io/_posts/2019-09-16-creating_custom_attributes_for_serialization.markdown

 To get a user’s high score, I first need all the game instances that belong to the user.
 After getting all the user’s games, I want to put the game scores in a collection and find the highest value, using `max`.

 By using the above block syntax, that is set to a custom attribute name, I can get the user’s high score in my serialized data for rendering.
-Here’s what the output JSON would look like:
+Now, here’s what the output JSON looks like:

 ```
 {